 The first major area the stories call out is a lack of clear goals around projects.
 Not long back Google released a report about what makes effective teams, and their findings concluded that clear goals help the teams to be focused and effective in their delivery performance.
 This is sort of like saying that we found out that humans live longer with water as a part of their daily diet.
 Yeah, we knew this.

 Along with this, managers and leaders need to shift leadership styles to a more synergistic way of working.
-We have far too many stories about people being managed from a style that centers more on creating obligation to a goal vs making it meaningful so that people’s own motivation and excitement fuels the accomplishment.
+We have far too many stories about people being managed from a style that centers more on creating an obligation to a goal vs. making it meaningful so that people’s own motivation and excitement fuel the accomplishment.
 Here again, spending a few days learning this will go a long way to dampen this impediment.

-The other impediments detected by the Agile Narrative Project stories I will talk about in a future blog post; huge one one around work environments and the other on people being ignored/burned-out by poor Agile adoptions.
-In the mean time, please submit your stories to the Agile Narrative Project and help us to build a better way of work.
+The other impediments detected by the Agile Narrative Project stories I will talk about in a future blog post.
+In the meantime, please submit your stories to the Agile Narrative Project and help us to build a better way of work.
 Also, please join me at Agile2017 in Orlando.
 We will be working on addressing aspects of this problem at the Business Agility Lab.